 Laos (Lao People’s Democratic Republic)

-The Lao constitution entrenches the Lao People’s Revolutionary Party as the political system’s “leading nucleus” (Article 3; 1991 constitution with later revisions, including 2015), establishing centralized one-party rule with a socialist orientation.
+The Lao constitution entrenches the Lao People’s Revolutionary Party as the political system’s “leading nucleus” (Article 3 of the 1991 constitution, as revised in 2015), establishing centralized one-party rule with a socialist orientation.

 Why counted: constitutional vanguard role of the LPRP + self-described socialist path.